-Community Legal Centres NSW represents almost 40 member community legal centres across NSW.
+Community Legal Centres NSW represents 41 member community legal centres across NSW.

 Community Legal Centres NSW is the NSW member of the National Association of Community Legal Centres (NACLC).
 Community legal centres in NSW gain representation by NACLC only via membership of Community Legal Centres NSW.